 Your login details, e.g., Google user name and password, are never accessed by the plugin software nor its component libraries.
 The plugin works cooperatively with the web browser of your choice and the Google Sign-in authentication service to explicitly obtain your consent to access Google Drive.
 The plugin communicates with no other online services or software.

 When you authorize access, Google Drive sends the plugin a digital token representing your consent, granted only to the plugin.
-The token is saved to the currently open KeePass database, and subsequently used in plugin commands accessing Google Drive.
+The token may optionally be saved to the currently open KeePass database, and subsequently used in plugin commands accessing Google Drive.
 The token is only valid for use by the plugin, and may be invalidated by you or Google at any time.
-Since it is saved in the KeePass database, it is as secure as all other personal information there.
+Tokens saved in the KeePass database are as safe as all other personal information there.

 Please note: by authorizing the plugin, Google implicitly grants access to some identifying details of your account, such as your email address.
 The plugin never requests this access, and in no way exercises this trusted privilege.
 Though Google unavoidably grants the extraneous permission, the plugin ignores it and operates perfectly without it.